 Sutphen began in 1890 as a dream of C.H.
 Sutphen.
 His son, Harry, took an interest in the business and carried it on until his death.

 Harry’s two sons, Thomas and Robert, joined the business after World War II.
 They gained experience and job responsibility over the years, with Robert becoming Chairman of the Board and Thomas, President of the Company.

-Sutphen is in its 125th year of operation; making it the oldest continuously owned and operated fire apparatus manufacturers in the country.
-Never reorganized, owned and operated by anyone other than a Sutphen, family atmosphere is apparent.
+Sutphen is in its 127th year of operation; making it the oldest continuously owned and operated fire apparatus manufacturers in the country.
+Never reorganized, owned or operated by anyone other than a Sutphen, family atmosphere is apparent.

 Growth Was Inevitable

-The first official offices of Sutphen were in the Brunson Building in downtown Columbus.
+The first official Sutphen offices were in the Brunson Building in downtown Columbus.
 Later, the offices were moved to the Lincoln-Leveque Tower, a stately “skyscraper” that remains a landmark in Columbus, Ohio.
 The very first Sutphen fire truck was built in an employee’s garage.

 Along with their success came a need for larger quarters, so the offices moved to Grandview, Ohio on Dublin Road, where they had three large bays in which to work.
 In 1958, two additional bays were added to accommodate the expanding business.
 In 1964, another move relocated the company to the present site of the “Corporation”, a new plant at 6450 Eiterman Road in Dublin, a suburb of Columbus.